Call for Competition – World Championship in Shoemaking 2021

 In the jury who will review the shoes are several bespoke shoemakers and professionals within the industry, the preliminary jury members are shoemakers Philippe Atienza (third in the contest 2018, previously head of both John Lobb Paris and Masaro bespoke departments), Nicholas Templeman (previously John Lobb London), Yohei Iwasaki (previously at George Cleverley now back in Japan), Sebastian Tarek (independent shoemaker who previously have done outwork for many of the London west end firms), and Paolo Scafora (both bespoke shoemaker and factory owner) (1-2 more shoemakers will be added to the final jury line-up).
 But to also add a slightly different view shoe experts Jesper Ingevaldsson of Shoegazing and Justin FitzPatrick of The Shoe Snob are part of the jury, and the three sponsors who are making this contest possible: Edmund Schenecker who is a bespoke shoe customer and shoe nerd, Kirby Allison, founder of The Hanger Project, and Gary Tok, author of Master Shoemakers.

-The final of the World Championships in Shoemaking will take place at next year’s London Super Trunk Show, which will take place on Saturday April 25, in the same venue as this year, Showcase.co on Regent Street just below Piccadilly Circus.
+The final of the World Championships in Shoemaking will take place at the 2021 London Super Trunk Show, which will take place on Saturday, May 8th (postponed from April 25 and then from October 10, 2020, due to the coronavirus situation), in the same venue as this year, Showcase.co on Regent Street just below Piccadilly Circus.
 Stay tuned for more info about the event in a while.
 The super trunk will as previous times gather more than 10 brands from all over the world, and it will among other things host the final in the World Championships in Shoe Shining and also World Championships in Shoe Patina.
-So put a mark in your calendar for April 25, and book your trip to London straight away.
+So put a mark in your calendar for May 8th, 2021.
 And as before, please help us spread the word about the contest!

 Criteria for the shoe: